How do I use grouped icons?

 2. Press Ctrl + Shift + G (Mac: Command + Shift + G), or select Ungroup from the top menu.

-To make changes to a single object within a group:
+To make changes to the same type of icon within a group:

-Click anywhere outside of the object to save your changes.
+3. Click “Exit group” on the top right of the canvas to save your changes, or click anywhere on the canvas until the purple banner disappears.
 Alternatively, press Escape (esc) on your keyboard.

 Did this answer your question?